usnistgov/AGA8/index.md

 To access this file, use the link: [Link to AGA8 sample code]({{ site.url }}/AGA8/downloads/AGA8CODE.ZIP) .
 If you have difficulties, right-click on the link, then select ``Save As...``, or equivalent in your browser.

+## Other implementations

+* There is a community-provided Python implementation at: https://github.com/Dseal95/AGA8_Detail

 ## Test data

 This zipped file contains test data obtained from evaluation of the models comprising AGA8